joey-xyz/website/content/posts/i-built-a-website-in-21-days.md

 ***

 I chose to leave Wix – a template enabled tool for website building – and design my own site.
-Besides [the myriad of reasons not to use Wix,](https://en.wikipedia.org/wiki/Wix.com#Controversies) my original use case was rendered moot: they removed an element within part of the tooling, breaking the way I had displayed my portfolio.
+Besides [the myriad reasons not to use Wix,](https://en.wikipedia.org/wiki/Wix.com#Controversies) my original use case was rendered moot: they removed an element within part of the tooling, breaking the way I had displayed my portfolio.
 Suddenly my button clicks went nowhere.
 I spent two full days reading FAQs and watching tutorials only to wind up discovering three different ways to achieve the very same result across all the features, none of which enabled the necessary functionality.

 About to pull my hair out, perhaps literally, a friend asked a simple question: “why don’t you build your own site?”